cantaloupe-project/cantaloupe/UPGRADING.md

     * `ImageMagickProcessor.path_to_binaries`
 5. Rename the following configuration keys:
     * `endpoint.iiif.2.restrict_to_sizes` to `endpoint.iiif.restrict_to_sizes`
 6. Add the following methods from the sample delegate script:
     * `pre_authorize()`
     * `extra_iiif3_information_response_keys()`
 7. Note that the `pre_authorize()` delegate method added in step 6 may require refactoring the logic in `authorize()`.
 See the documentation of those methods for more information.
+8. In your delegate script, change any references to `edu.illinois.library.cantaloupe.script.Logger` to `edu.illinois.library.cantaloupe.delegate.Logger`.
-8. The `X-IIIF-ID` reverse proxy header is no longer supported.
+9. The `X-IIIF-ID` reverse proxy header is no longer supported.
 Use `X-Forwarded-ID` instead.
-9. Purge your derivative cache.
+10. Purge your derivative cache.
-10. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.
+11. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.
-11. If you were using the `cookie` key in the delegate script context hash, note that its structure has changed to a hash of cookie name-value pairs.
+12. If you were using the `cookie` key in the delegate script context hash, note that its structure has changed to a hash of cookie name-value pairs.
     This is how it was documented to work, and how it was supposed to work, in prior versions.
-12. Note that the IIIF Image API 1.x endpoint no longer supports content negotiation.
+13. Note that the IIIF Image API 1.x endpoint no longer supports content negotiation.
 If a format extension is not supplied in the URI, JPEG will be returned regardless of the value of the `Accept` header.
-13. If you are using HttpSource, note that the client implementation has changed.
+14. If you are using HttpSource, note that the client implementation has changed.
 If you encounter errors like "PKIX path building failed," consult the HttpSource section of the user manual.
-14. If you are using KakaduNativeProcessor, you must install the updated Kakadu shared library, contained in the `deps` folder.
+15. If you are using KakaduNativeProcessor, you must install the updated Kakadu shared library, contained in the `deps` folder.
-15. KakaduDemoProcessor is no longer available.
+16. KakaduDemoProcessor is no longer available.
 If you were using it, you must switch to either KakaduNativeProcessor, OpenJpegProcessor, or GrokProcessor.
-16. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but it is deprecated and may be removed in a future version.
+17. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but it is deprecated and may be removed in a future version.